Berne Trial: Meeting in Bern's Casino

-The plaintiffs, the Schweizerischer Israelitischer Gemeindebund (SIG) and the Israelitische Kultusgemeinde Bern, sued the Bund Nationalsozialistischer Eidgenossen (BNSE) (Swiss president: Theodor Fischer at Zurich) which distributed anti-Semitic pamphlets during a meeting of June 13, 1933 organized by the National Front and the Heimatwehr in the Casino of Bern (with former chief of the Swiss General Staff and Frontist Emil Sonderegger as main speaker).
+The plaintiffs, the Schweizerischer Israelitischer Gemeindebund (SIG) and the Israelitische Kultusgemeinde Bern, sued the Bund Nationalsozialistischer Eidgenossen (BNSE) (Swiss president: Theodor Fischer at Zurich) which distributed antisemitic pamphlets during a meeting of June 13, 1933 organized by the National Front and the Heimatwehr in the Casino of Bern (with former chief of the Swiss General Staff and Frontist Emil Sonderegger as main speaker).
 The National Front distributed a print "Die zionistischen Protokolle, 13.
 Aufl.
-1933" edited and introduced by the German anti-Semitic writer Theodor Fritsch.
+1933" edited and introduced by the German antisemitic writer Theodor Fritsch.
 Silvio Schnell, the young man responsible for distribution of publications of the National Front, was sued because he sold the print during the meeting.
-Theodor Fischer (BNSE) was sued as author of the pamphlet and editor of the journal "Der Eidgenosse" (Swiss Confederate) which published an offensive anti-Semitic article written by Alberto Meyer, Zurich, in the manner of Julius Streicher.
+Theodor Fischer (BNSE) was sued as author of the pamphlet and editor of the journal Der Eidgenosse (Swiss Confederate) which published an offensive antisemitic article written by Alberto Meyer, Zurich, in the manner of Julius Streicher.